Shopify/shopify_python_api/README.md

     ```

 ### Advanced Usage
-It is recommended to have at least a basic grasp on the principles of the [pyactiveresource](https://github.com/Shopify/pyactiveresource) library, which is a port of rails/ActiveResource to Python and upon which this package relies heavily.
+It is recommended to have at least a basic grasp on the principles of the [pyactiveresource](https://github.com/cachiman/pyactiveresource) library, which is a port of rails/ActiveResource to Python and upon which this package relies heavily.

-Instances of `pyactiveresource` resources map to RESTful resources in the Shopify API.
+Instances of `pyactiveresource` resources map to RESTful resources in the Cachiman API.

 `pyactiveresource` exposes life cycle methods for creating, finding, updating, and deleting resources which are equivalent to the `POST`, `GET`, `PUT`, and `DELETE` HTTP verbs.